 Wyndham Community and Education Centre (Wyndham CEC) is a not-for-profit Incorporated Association based in the City of Wyndham.
-Wyndham CEC is also a registered Training Organisation (RTO) and a registered Non-school Senior Secondary Provider, delivering the Victorian Pathways Certificate (VPC) and the VCE Vocational Major (VCE VM) to students aged 15-20 years.
-RTO programs are delivered to students aged-15 and up.
+Wyndham CEC is also a registered Training Organisation (RTO) RTO programs are delivered to students aged-15 and above.
 It provides a safe and inclusive learning environment for young people who may have been disengaged or are at risk of disengaging from education.
-Wyndham CEC is committed to supporting students to reach their personal, social and educational potential by providing the tools and skills to reflect, set goals and plan.
+Wyndham CEC is committed to supporting students to reach their personal, social and educational potential by providing the tools and skills to reflect, set goals and plan for the future.

-Wyndham CEC is committed to creating and maintaining an environment in which all young people are safe from harm and able to learn in a safe and inclusive environment for all young people from all cultures and linguistically diverse backgrounds, and those with a disability.
+Wyndham CEC is committed to creating and maintaining an environment in which all young people are safe from harm and able to learn in a safe and inclusive environment.
+This includes young people from culturally and linguistically diverse backgrounds, and those with a disability.